hartwigmedical/hmftools/linx/README.md

 ### Optional additional parameters
 Argument  | Description
 ---|---
-proximity_distance | minimum distance to cluster SVs (default = 5000)
-chaining_sv_limit | threshold for # SVs in clusters to skip chaining routine (default = 0, ie no limit) write_vis_data | write output to for generation of Circos clustering and chaining plots
+sv_vcf | Full path and filename for the SV VCF, otherwill will use the Purple SV VCF (ie SAMPLE_ID.purple.vcf.gz) in the configured Purple directory proximity_distance | minimum distance to cluster SVs (default = 5000) chaining_sv_limit | threshold for # SVs in clusters to skip chaining routine (default = 0, ie no limit) write_vis_data | write output to for generation of Circos clustering and chaining plots